 If security is not your cup of tea and you are not sure if your WordPress is secure or not, you can hire WordPress security specialists to do a WordPress security audit.

 Writing secure code is crucial when developing a WordPress plugin because your business and plugin reputation will be damaged if the plugin you are developing contains a web vulnerability that is widely exploited.
 It is of a good practice to do several WordPress plugin security code audits during the development cycle.
 The later the security vulnerability is discovered, the higher the cost of fixing it, so act today.

-If you are developing a WordPress plugin it is recommended to do a WordPress security code audit.
-Get in touch with our team of WordPress security specialists so they can guide you and assist you with developing a secure and hacker proof WordPress plugin.
+If you are developing a WordPress plugin it is recommended to do frequent security code audits.
+You can use the free RIPS CodeRisk scanner for source code analysis.
+Read our interview with the RIPS CodeRisk scanner co-founder to learn more about their free offering.
+They can guide you and assist you with developing a secure WordPress plugin.

 The Checkmarx whitepaper about the state of security of WordPress Plugins can be downloaded from here.